-- 21. For the purposes of paragraph 17(ii) the Secretariat shall provide VMS data from the previous 10 days, for vessels detected during surveillance, and/or CCAMLR inspection activity, by a Contracting Party, and VMS data for all vessels within 100 n miles of the surveillance and/or CCAMLR inspection activity location.
+- Contracting Parties requesting VMS data for the purposes of paragraph 17(ii) shall use 21. the VMS data request form for surveillance in Annex 10-04/D. For the purposes of paragraph 17(ii), the Secretariat shall provide VMS data from the previous 10 days, for vessels detected during surveillance, and/or CCAMLR inspection activity, by a Contracting Party, and VMS data for all vessels within 100 n miles of the surveillance and/or CCAMLR inspection activity location.
 The Secretariat shall provide regular updates of VMS data to the Contracting Party for the duration of the active surveillance, and/or CCAMLR inspection activity.
-The Flag State(s) concerned shall be provided by the Contracting Party conducting the active surveillance, and/or CCAMLR inspection activity, subject to the time frames set out in paragraph 11, and the full name(s) of the CCAMLR inspector(s) and their ID number(s).
-The Contracting Parties conducting active surveillance, and/or CCAMLR inspection activity, subject to the Flag State(s) without undue delay after the surveillance and/or CCAMLR inspection activities are completed. - 22.
+The Flag State(s) concerned shall be provided by the Contracting Party conducting the active surveillance, and/or CCAMLR inspection activity, with a report including the name of the vessel or aircraft on active surveillance, and/or CCAMLR inspection activity, subject to the time frames set out in paragraph 11, and the full name(s) of the CCAMLR inspector(s) and their ID number(s).
+The Contracting Parties conducting active surveillance, and/or CCAMLR inspection activity, shall make this information available to the Flag State(s) without undue delay after the surveillance and/or CCAMLR inspection activities are completed. - 22.
 Contracting Parties requesting the VMS data for the purposes of paragraph 17(iii) should follow the procedures set out in the Arrangement between the Secretariat and the competent MRCC, including in relation to the provision of VMS data to the requesting Party, and the protection and destruction of that data. - 23.
 A Contracting Party may request the Secretariat to check VMS data from a fishing vessel against the claims on a Dissostichus Catch Document (DCD) in order to verify those claims.
 In doing so, the Secretariat will note when VMS data was submitted manually.
 A Contracting Party may also request the Secretariat to provide VMS data for a fishing vessel when verifying the claims on a DCD.
 The VMS data may only be provided by the Secretariat to the requesting Contracting Party in accordance with Annex 10-04/B and the Rules for Access and Use of CCAMLR Data. - 24.
 Contracting Parties may request VMS data for their own flag vessels from the Secretariat. - 25.
 The Secretariat shall report annually to the Commission on the implementation of, and compliance with, this conservation measure. - 1 ALC means any type of satellite position transmitter(s) that can meet the minimum standards for ALCs used in CCAMLR's VMS as outlined in Annex 10-04/C, including, but not limited to, INMARSAT-C, Argos, Iridium. - 2 Includes vessels licensed under French domestic law and vessels licensed under South African domestic law. - 3 This paragraph does not apply to vessels licensed under French domestic law in the EEZs surrounding Kerguelen and Crozet Islands. - 4 This paragraph does not apply to vessels licensed under South African domestic law in the EEZ surrounding Prince Edward Islands. - 5 The area of planned surveillance and/or inspection activity shall be identified by CCAMLR subarea, division, or SSRU, whichever is the smallest geographical scale applicable to this area.